-How to Replace Your Heavy Foundation With Concealer
+How to Replace Your Heavy Foundation with Concealer

 What isn’t there to love about a full-coverage foundation during the winter season?
-It’s essentially a blanket for the face that also happens to conceal random breakouts and even out our skin tone.
+It’s essentially a blanket for the face that also happens to conceal random breakouts and even out skin tone.
 Unfortunately, it carries a couple downsides.
-There’s clogged pores if you’re not priming correctly underneath and the looming threat of it transferring to your clothes or worse—someone else’s.
+There are clogged pores if you’re not priming correctly underneath and the looming threat of it transferring to your clothes or worse—someone else’s.

 Also, it can just feel heavy when using day after day.
-If your skin needs some breathing room, but you still want the same benefits of a foundation, most will recommend swapping it out for a concealer.
+If your skin needs some breathing room but you still want the same benefits of a foundation, most will recommend swapping it out for a concealer.
 And while that is the obvious and correct fix (besides going makeup-free when we feel like it), there are some caveats for ensuring that it works with instead of against your complexion.

 MORE: The 7 Best Concealers Makeup Artists Swear By